Flux159/spanner-orm/README.md

 # This will create files like:
 # ./spanner-orm-migrations/YYYYMMDDHHMMSS-add-posts-table.pg.ts
 # ./spanner-orm-migrations/YYYYMMDDHHMMSS-add-posts-table.spanner.ts
-# These files will be pre-populated with DDL based on changes detected against an empty schema.
+# Currently, these files are pre-populated with DDL based on changes detected against an empty schema.
+# For true incremental migrations (diffing from the last known state), see task T5.7 in the roadmap.
 ```

 **2. Apply pending migrations:**